- What Does Living in an Assisted Living Facility Cost?

-In addition, the U.S. Census Bureau estimates that approximately 6.5 million older people currently need assistance with activities of daily living.
+In addition, the U.S. Census Bureau estimates that approximately 6.5 million older people currently need assistance with activities of daily living (ADLs).
 The Bureau reports that number is expected to double by 2020.

 The Census Bureau estimates that, on average, the per-diem rate for assisted living in a private room is about 60%-70% of the cost of a similar-sized room in a nursing home.
 That could mean a bill of between $50 and $120 per day, and a good-sized case of sticker shock for potentially millions of Americans.
-Read more about assisted living costs.
+On our assisted living costs page, we have provided a helpful breakdown of the costs by state. assisted living costs.

 There are several sources of funds commonly used for paying for assisted living: Private funds, long-term care insurance or sometimes veterans benefits.
 Private funds can come from personal investment portfolios, like 401k plans or Individual Retirement Accounts (IRA).
-Many people sell their homes, using equity that has built up over their lifetime, to pay for assisted living.
+Many people sell their homes, using equity that has built up over their lifetime, to fund their time at an assisted living facility.

 Seniors who do not want to sell their home may consider paying for services through a reverse mortgage, where long-time homeowners essentially borrow against the value of their home.
 The U.S. Department of Housing and Urban Development has a good analysis of reverse mortgages.

-For example, most long-term care insurance policies won’t cover the costs unless you are unable to perform two or more “activities of daily living” (ADLs).
+For example, most long-term care insurance policies won’t cover the costs unless the policy holder is unable to perform two or more ADLs.
 Some examples of ADLs include bathing, dressing, eating, getting from a bed to a chair, using a toilet and walking.
-Some insurers may evaluate with a physician of their choice—not yours—to see if your condition qualifies for coverage.
+Some insurers may evaluate with a physician of their choice—not the policy holders—to see if their condition qualifies for coverage.

 The type of long-term care insurance policy is critical, too.
-For instance, a “facility-only” policy covers care received in a licensed assisted living facility or skilled nursing facility, but not care in an unlicensed facility or in your home.
-Better to get an integrated home care policy with 100% protection for care received either in a licensed assisted living facility or skilled nursing facility, or in an unlicensed setting, like your home.
+For instance, a “facility-only” policy covers care received in a licensed assisted living facility or skilled nursing facility but not the care provided in an unlicensed facility or a family member's home.
+It is recommended to get an integrated home care policy with 100% protection for care received either in a licensed assisted living facility or skilled nursing facility, or in an unlicensed setting, such as a family member's home.

 In some cases, veterans benefits can cover the costs of assisted living programs.
-To qualify, you’ll need your military discharge papers (copies are fine), a valid medical condition (like blindness—but the condition need not be life threatening) that comes with a doctor’s letter of validation, certain minimum financial asset conditions, and the filing of a formal application, called the Veteran’s Application for Compensation and/or Pension, VA FORM 21-526, Parts A, B, C, and D.
+To qualify, you parent will need their military discharge papers (copies are fine), a valid medical condition (like blindness—but the condition need not be life threatening) that comes with a doctor’s letter of validation, certain minimum financial asset conditions, and the filing of a formal application, called the Veteran’s Application for Compensation and/or Pension, VA FORM 21-526, Parts A, B, C, and D.

-While Medicare won't pay for assisted living care, in some cases, Medicaid will.
-Specifically, Medicaid may pay for an assisted living stay of limited duration (mostly 90 days or less).
+While Medicare won't pay for assisted living services, in some cases, Medicaid will.
+Specifically, Medicaid may pay for a respite stay at an assisted living facility for a limited duration (mostly 90 days or less).
 But there are factors that could reduce or stop Medicaid from paying during that time period.
-For example, your physical condition hasn't improved during your assisted care facility stay.
+For example, your parent's physical condition hasn't improved during their stay.